TerraEclipse/nfl-exercise/README.md

   players or listing teams.
 - `/teams` - This page should list all the teams.
   - The teams should be visually organized by Conferenece and Division.
-  - Clicking a team name should send you to `/teams/[team key]`
+  - Clicking a team name (that has players) should send you to `/teams/[team key]`
+      - *Note: Only ARI, ATL, BAL, and BUF have players in the sample data.
-- `/teams/[team key]` - This page should display the team's info and list all the players on the team.
+- `/teams/[team key]` - This page should display the team's info and list all the **active** players on the team.
 - `/players` - This page should list all players.
-  - Clicking a position should send you to `/players/[position]`
+  - Clicking a player name should send you to `/players/[player id]`
-- `/players/[position]` - This page should list all the players at a given position.
+- `/players/[player id]` - This page should display a player's profile.

 **Rules**

 - Keep front-end JavaScript to a minimum.
-A little pizzazz here or there is perfectly fine, but the intention of this exercise is to keep the logic to Node.js.
+A little pizzazz here or there is perfectly fine, but the intention of this exercise is to keep the logic on the server side.
 - The only command neccesary to run the app should be `node app/server.js`.
 This main file should do any setup required and start an http server on port `3000`.

 ## Step 4 - Push All The Things!

-Your fork of this repository is where we'll evaluate your solution.
+Your fork of this repository is where we'll evaluate the solution.
 We'd prefer if you make frequent commits and push often.
 This will demonstrate comfort with a 'git-centric' workflow and give us a unique opportunity to see how you approached the problem.